IntelPython/numba-dpex/README.md

 # Installing

-Intel Data-parallel Extension for Numba (f.k.a.
-Numba-dppy) is part of the Intel&reg; Distribution of Python (IDP) and Intel&reg;
+Intel Data-parallel Extension for Numba (a.k.a. numba-dpex) is part of the Intel&reg; Distribution of Python (IDP) and Intel&reg;
 oneAPI BaseKit, and can be installed along with oneAPI.
 Additionally, we support installing it from Anaconda cloud and PyPi.
 Please refer the instructions